. Analysis of a rhythm and determination of its characteristics.

 α = 0.05. (α = 1-p). (→ Frequencies spectrum)

-Figure 1-d.3: Rats: Inverse Elliptic Spectrum from the Population Mean Cosinor per Gouthière L. This allows detection of
+Figure 1-d.3: Rats: Inverse Elliptic Spectrum from the Population Mean Cosinor according to Gouthière L. This allows detection of

 periods by testing the surface of the ellipse, the interval of detected periods in blue (Confidence Interval), valid at the given confidence limit